Generalizability of Adversarial Robustness Under Distribution Shifts: Introduction

-\begin{enumerate} \item We contrast the behavior of robustness under both transfer learning and domain generalization.
+Our work examines the interplay between domain generalization and adversarial robustness through comprehensive experiments on five standard DG benchmarks provided by DomainBed~\citep{domainbed} and WILDS~\citep{koh21a}.
+We investigate empirical and certified robustness against input perturbations and spatial deformations.
+We first investigate the generalizability of empirical robustness, which a DNN obtains by employing the popular adversarial training method~\citep{madry2018towards} on the source data.
+We then inspect the generalizability of certified robustness against input perturbations and parametric deformations by employing Randomized Smoothing (RS)~\citep{randomized} and DeformRS~\citep{deformrs}.
+To the best of our knowledge, we provide the first large-scale experimental analysis of the generalizability of adversarial robustness to unseen domains.
+Our analysis leads to the following contributions: \begin{enumerate} \item We contrast the behavior of robustness under both transfer learning and domain generalization.
 Unlike transfer learning, domain generalization does not necessarily improve through robust training. \item We empirically show that visual similarity between the source and target domains does not correlate well with the level of generalizability to the target domain. \item We show that empirical and certified robustness generalize to unseen domains in different setups, including in a medical setting with a real-world distribution shift. \end{enumerate}